openshift/machine-config-operator/docs/MachineConfigDaemon.md

 Disks | NO
 RAID | NO

+See [Ignition Support in MachineConfigs][./IgnitionSupport.md] for more details and examples.

 \* At this time only updates to `sshAuthorizedKeys` for user `core` are permitted.
 Please see [Update-SSHKeys](./Update-SSHKeys.md) for details.

 ## Coordinating updates